emmercm/www/src/blog/_bash-euxo.md

 # (if $PROJECT_DIR is unset, this will silently do nothing)
 cd "${PROJECT_DIR}"

-# Pull the latest project version
+# Remove untracked files and pull the latest version
 git clean -fdx
 git pull
 # (we don't know what we just affected, if anything)